 MUS440 Literature for the Voice (4)-Explores song literature as well as cantata, oratorio, operatic and operetta arias for the voice.
 Emphasis on study and in-class performance of significant examples from all genres and eras of European and American art music.
 Prerequisite: MUS324.
-(Alternate years.
-Not offered 2008-09.)
+(Alternate years.)